se-for-sci/se-for-sci.github.io/content/intro.md

 # Software Engineering for Scientific Computing

+Course by Henry Schreiner & Romain Teyssier.
+Some material written by Gabriel Perez-Giz for previous iterations of this course.
+Thanks to Troy Comi for extensive review, additions, and corrections.

 ## APC 524 / AST 506 / MAE 506

 The goal of this course is to teach basic tools and principles of writing good